-We are concerned as well that patients may have to first undergo and fail a very challenging, longer treatment with a lower cure rate before having access to drugs like ombitasvir / paritaprevir / ritonavir and dasabuvir.
-Along with individual lives being saved and improved dramatically, early eligibility for and completion of ombitasvir / paritaprevir / ritonavir and dasabuvir is likely to result in financial cost savings to healthcare systems and should be considered.
+However, we are concerned that treatments, such as daclatasvir, that achieve different SVR rates for different population groups from approved treatments or hep C treatments currently ahead of daclatasvir in the drug pipeline, will remain unaffordable and unreachable.
+We are concerned as well that some patients may have to first undergo and fail very challenging, longer treatments with a lower cure rate before having access to drugs like daclatasvir.

+Along with individual lives being saved and improved dramatically, early eligibility for and completion of treatments with daclatasvir are likely to result in financial cost savings to healthcare systems and should be considered.
 Ultimately, the wisest course is a reasonable balance between cost and clinical best practice in treating as many people as quickly as possible.